 Trading is another feature in Gwer.
 As a result, markets have been established in different parts of the local government.

 Craft making and smiting:

-Craft making and smiting is part of the Industrial life.
-Blacksmiths are known for their handiwork of designing hoes, axes, arrow heads, and cutlasses, used for failing of trees, cultivation as well as tilling the ground.
+Craft making and smiting is part of Industrial life.
+Blacksmiths are known for their handiwork of designing hoes, axes, arrowheads, and cutlasses, used for failing of trees, cultivation as well as tilling the ground.
 The arrowheads are used in hunting and during war.

 The exchanges of these items between the Gwer people and their neighbours – the Igedes, Idomas, the Udam people, as well as their Tiv neighbours in Ihyarev in Gwer West Local Government Area, Ugambe in Konshisha Local Government Area all contribute to sustain the economic growth of Gwer-East.